 The coating is applied via electrostatic charge.
 The dry powder is given a positive charge as it's shot through a special electrostatic gun, and it naturally adheres to the negatively charged, grounded metal piece.
 An oven heated up to 400 degrees finalizes the coating.

 A powder coating's performance depends on the pretreatment of the product, and the powder's resin and pigment.
 The product should be stripped of any oils, residue, and rust beforehand for a higher quality coating.

 This type of finish is great for a multitude of applications, both decorative and protective, consumer or industrial.

 Powder Coating Process

-Powder coating starts with pretreatment, usually some type of abrasive blasting such as sand or bead blasting.
+Powder coating starts with pretreatment, which is usually some type of abrasive blasting such as sand or bead blasting.
 This process removes rust, oils, and any other materials that would prevent the powder from sticking to the product.
 If the product is being recycled, the blasting process can remove old coatings from the metal.